 How to Keep Your Home Safe

 Prevention is the first step that people should take in order to protect their family.
 There are various threats to take into consideration when making safety plans and changes to the home.
 To prevent poisoning, chemicals and other toxic items should be stored appropriately.
-Most often this means storing them in a locked cabinet or in a location that is high enough that it is inaccessible by children.
+Most often, this means storing them in a locked cabinet or in a location that is high enough that it is inaccessible to children.
 In efforts to prevent fires and burns, matches and lighters should also be kept in locations that children do not have access to.
 Fire and carbon monoxide detectors on every level of the home are important to warn families of fire and carbon monoxide, the latter of which has no taste or smell.
 In addition, parents should create fire escape plans and conduct practice drills to ensure that everyone understands what needs to be done if there is a fire.
-Create an emergency phone number and contact lists so that children know who to contact in the event of an emergency.
+Create an emergency phone number and contact list and place it in areas that are easily seen so that children know who to contact in the event of an emergency.

 Emergencies happen, but it isn't always the child who needs emergency care.
-If a parent is injured it may be the child who must administer care and contact the authorities or emergency medical services.
+If a parent is injured, it may be the child who must administer care and contact the authorities or emergency medical services.
 For this reason, children should be taught basic first aid so that they know how to react in an emergency situation.
-These skills can also help them if they are in a situation where an adult is not readily available, but immediate action is required in order to help a friend or other family member.
-Children should be taught what to do to stop bleeding, how to help if someone is choking, or if someone has fallen and injured themselves.
+These skills can also help them if they are in a situation where an adult is not readily available but immediate action is required in order to help a friend or other family member.
+Children should be taught what to do to stop bleeding, how to help if someone is choking or if someone has fallen and injured themselves.
 Parents should discuss what to do in an emergency situation and can even find useful online resources to help them teach their children.
+More importantly, a formal first aid course for kids can be very helpful as these courses provide child-friendly instructions on administering emergency care that is doable for their age.

 Even before a parent teaches a child first aid, it is important that the child is taught how to call for help.
 All children should know how to call 911 in the event of an emergency.
 They should also know their full names, their parents' full names, and their address and phone number so that they are able to provide this information over the phone.
 Children must be taught when it is appropriate to call 911 and the importance of only calling it for emergencies.